Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Weighted GPA reflects course difficulty and may exceed 4.0.

-Admissions officers often recalculate GPA to compare students fairly across schools.
+Admissions officers often recalculate GPA to compare applicants fairly.

 GPA and Scholarships